llaske/sugarizer-server/README.md

 ## Running Sugarizer Server

-The easiest way to run Sugarizer is to use Docker.
+The easiest way to run Sugarizer Server is to use Docker.
 To do that, type command lines:

 	git clone https://github.com/llaske/sugarizer
 	git clone https://github.com/llaske/sugarizer-server